astronomer/astro-provider-databricks/README.md

 [![codecov](https://codecov.io/gh/astronomer/astro-provider-databricks/branch/main/graph/badge.svg?token=MI4SSE50Q6)](https://codecov.io/gh/astronomer/astro-provider-databricks)

-**Astro Databricks** is an [Apache Airflow](https://github.com/apache/airflow) provider created by [Astronomer](https://www.astronomer.io/) for an **optimal Databricks experience**.
-With the `DatabricksTaskGroup`, Astro Datatricks allows you to run from Databricks workflows without the need of running Jobs individually, which can result in [75% cost reduction](https://www.databricks.com/product/aws-pricing).
+The **Astro Databricks Provider** is an [Apache Airflow](https://github.com/apache/airflow) provider created by [Astronomer](https://www.astronomer.io/) to run your Databricks notebooks as Databricks Workflows while maintaining Airflow as the authoring interface.
+When using the `DatabricksTaskGroup` and `DatabricksNotebookOperator`, notebooks run as a Databricks Workflow which can result in a [75% cost reduction](https://www.databricks.com/product/aws-pricing) ($0.40/DBU for all-purpose compute, $0.10/DBU for Jobs compute).

 ## Prerequisites